 I. 'KNOW THYSELF' BY RAAM GOKHALE

-An Imagined Dialog on Eastern and Western Philosophy and the Nature
+An Imagined Dialog on Eastern and Western Philosophy and the Nature of Knowledge

 The search for knowledge is like the search for true love.

 We live in a web of relationships, be it of propositions or